 Your first decision is whether to use solid or engineered hardwood flooring.

 Engineered hardwood flooring is made by stacking multiple plys or layers of wood on top of each other.
 Each ply is rotated 90 from the previous ply.
 This make the finished plywood core much more stable and less susceptible to expansion.
 A final layer of veneer, or lamelo, is added to the top.
-It is this wearlayer that determines what species the floor will be sold as.
+It is this wearlayer that determines what species the floor is listed under.

 The quality of an engineered floor is determined by a couple of different attributes: